tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/database_connectors.md

 ## How do Connections differ from Datasets?

-A Dataset is model of your database that describes the data contained within each field.
-A Connection stores the secrets to connect to the database.
+A _[Dataset](./datasets)_ is model of a service that describes the data contained within each field.
+A _Connection_ stores the secrets to connect to the database.
 After Fides connects to your database, it dynamically generates queries to fulfil privacy requests by consulting the annotations in the Dataset.

 ## Create a new Connection